 The Masters of Health Science in Translational Research Program (TRP) is a professional graduate degree program at the Faculty of Medicine, the University of Toronto that teaches a systematic approach in applying design thinking to identify gaps and mobilize discoveries towards needs-driven innovations to improve health.

-Learn how to use innovative design thinking to identify knowledge gaps and/or discoveries in health sciences and utilize core competencies to work on applied solutions to improve patient experiences and healthcare delivery.
+Learn how to use innovative thinking to identify knowledge gaps and/or discoveries in health sciences and utilize core competencies to work on applied solutions to improve patient experiences and healthcare delivery.

 - Two-year Professional Master’s Degree, course-based with capstone project

 - Approved pathway for the Clinician Investigator Program (CIP) designation

 - Learn how to apply design thinking to improve patient experiences

 - Courses are flexible and modular to accommodate working professionals

 - Collaborate with multidisciplinary leaders in healthcare, research, government, and industry to champion change

 You “learn by doing” in a self-directed environment that helps you focus on personal development, collaborative problem-solving and health science focused innovation strategies.
 Through experiential learning, seminar discussions, case studies, and action, you will learn:

 - A systematic approach to investigation, study, and production of innovative solutions for health & care